andrewsiemer/MOBIL-ID-Reader/README.md

 **You will not be able to continue without completing these steps.
 Use the links above to properly allow headless setup.**

 If you are confident you have completed the steps above, put the microSD card into the Raspberry Pi and plug the USB power cable in.
 You should hear a startup beep and the LED on the MOBIL-ID Reader Board should be magenta.
-If one of theses did not happen, you will need to troubleshoot your hardware setup.
+If one of theses did not happen, you will need to troubleshoot your hardware setup

 ### Login to Raspberry Pi Remotely
 In macOS/Linux, open Terminal: